-The IRS' only education program targeting the annual comprehensive training of tax preparers just got updated for the coming tax season!
-New tax law topics and information have been rolled into this comprehensive 18 credit program that is focuses on tax preparers who are not credentialed, like Enrolled Agents, CPAs or Attorneys.
-This program is called the Annual Filing Season Program.
-Upon completion of the program requirements; tax preparers are granted a Record of Completion certificate for public display and are labeled with this level of competency and professional suitability on the IRS' website in the Directory of Federal Tax Return Preparers with Credentials and Select Qualifications.
-Start your training today and take your tax preparation to the next level!
+The IRS's only education program targeting the annual comprehensive training of tax preparers just got updated for the coming tax season!
+New tax law topics and information have been rolled into this comprehensive 18 credit program that focuses on general tax preparers who do not have higher credentials such as Enrolled Agents, CPAs, and Attorneys.

 - The AFTR Course